Amortization vs Depreciation: What Are the Differences?

 • Machinery

 Unlike intangible assets, tangible assets typically still have some value even after they are no longer of use to a business.
-This value is known as resale or “salvage” value.
-Because the IRS assumes you will sell off the asset at some point, this amount must be accounted for in the beginning.
+As noted above, this is the resale or salvage value.
+Because the IRS assumes you will sell the asset at some point, this amount must be accounted for in the beginning.

-What is the useful life of a tangible asset?
-You can refer to IRS Publication 946 PDF File for guidance, which provides useful life by asset type.
+So how do you know the useful life of a tangible asset?
+There’s guidance in IRS Publication 946, which lists useful life by asset type.
 For office furniture, for example, it’s seven years.
 For computers, it’s five years.
+This time frame is also called the recovery period.

 Recommended: Business Cash Management, Explained